ChieuAnh-Nguyen/csv_postgres_connector/README.md

 ## About:

 Uploads one or multiple CSVs into postgres DB at a time.
+Just clone this repo, add your csv into the folder, modify main.py, and run it.

 Code can be reused for other DBs by creating function similar to connect_to_postgres() in functions.py or check out my other repo "csv_mysql_connecter"

 ## Goals: